What to Do If Your Dishwasher Leaks

 How to Handle the Aftermath After Your Dishwasher Leaks

 If your dishwasher has been leaking for some time, or if it has leaked under the floorboards, you’re going to need to repair the extra damage.
 Pooled water can damage hardwood, laminate, and other floor materials, and you may need to look into getting those damaged areas replaced.
 And keep in mind that mold can grow in as little as a four hours in a moist area.
 A quick response to a leaky dishwasher is critical.
 A restoration company can get to your home quickly to inspect the damage and determine if the water has been sufficiently cleaned up — and if mold is or isn’t an issue.

-New Life Restoration in the Santa Maria area is a 24/7 disaster cleanup, restoration, and remodeling company.
+New Life Restoration in the Santa Maria area is a 24/7 disaster cleanup, restoration, and bathroom and kitchen remodeling company.
 We’re faster to any size disaster, and we can help if you’re struggling with the damage left by a leaky dishwasher.